benli0608/USERNAME/README.md

 ## tl;dr

-Visit `github.com/submit50/USERNAME`, where `USERNAME` is your own GitHub username, not `USERNAME` literally!
+Visit `github.com/submit50/benli0608`, where `benli0608` is your own GitHub username, not `USERNAME` literally!